CodeForPoznan/codeforpoznan.pl_v3/README.md

 ```
 This way any commit you push will affect only your fork (so you can break anything you like).

 #### 2. [Install docker](https://docs.docker.com/engine/install/) to run the app locally on your computer.
-Follow [this guide](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) to integrate docker with VS code.
+Follow [this guide](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) to integrate docker with WSL and VS code.
 ```bash
 #Install essential packages needed to build an application
 sudo apt-get install build-essential